 Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
 Title 23 CFR Section 450.324 and 310 CMR 60.03(6)(h) requires that the development of the TIP, RTP, and related certification documents provide an adequate opportunity for public review and comment.
 Section 450.316(b) also establishes the outline for MPO public participation programs.
 The Cape Cod MPO's Public Participation Plan was last formally adopted in 2017 and is available online for reference.
-The Public Participation Plan ensures that the public will have access to the TIP, RTP and all supporting documentation, provides for public notification of the availability of the TIP and RTP and the public's right to review the document and comment thereon, and provides a 21-day public review and comments.
+The Public Participation Plan ensures that the public will have access to the TIP, RTP and all supporting documentation, provides for public notification of the availability of the TIP and RTP and the public's right to review the document and comment thereon, and provides a 21-day public review and comment period prior to the adoption of the TIP and RTP and related certification documents.